What Are HACCP Pre-Requisites?

 They are termed prerequisites because they are required before HACCP.
 If they are implemented and monitored correctly, prerequisite programmes can underpin a HACCP plan and help ensure its success.

-Although there are some generic prerequisites, before implementing HACCP each business should compile their own list.
+Although there are some generic prerequisites, before implementing HACCP each business should compile its own list.
 Generic prerequisites are:

 - The use of approved suppliers